 In summary, the PDV in the instrumental record is dominated by (multi-) decadal-scale shifts between positive and negative phases over the last 150 years with no overall trend (high confidence).
 There is low confidence in paleo-PDV reconstructions due to discrepancies among the various available time series in terms of phasing and timing.
 However, there is high confidence in the occurrence of a shift from predominantly negative to positive PDO conditions from the middle to the late Holocene.

-Atlantic Multidecadal Variability
+Atlantic Multi-decadal Variability

-AR5 reported no robust changes in Atlantic Multidecadal Variability (AMV) reconstructions based on paleo records due to low consistency between different AMV reconstructions prior to 1900.
+The AR5 reported no robust changes in Atlantic Multi-decadal Variability (AMV) reconstructions based on paleo records due to low consistency between different AMV reconstructions prior to 1900.
 AR5 concluded that there have been no significant trends in the AMV index during the instrumental period and there was difficulty in interpreting the AMV signal because of the long-term underlying SST warming trend.